iareARiES/Face_Recognition/README.md

 # 🎯 Face Detection and Recognition System using YOLOv8 and Dlib

-This project combines **YOLOv8** for high-accuracy face detection and **Dlib** for face recognition by extracting 128-dimensional facial embeddings.
+This project combines **YOLOv8** for high-accuracy face detection and face recognition by extracting 128-dimensional facial embeddings.
 It’s optimized for real-time use and edge devices like **Raspberry Pi 5**.

 ---